Naiad Lake

-Naiad Lake (езеро Наяда, /bg/) is the roughly rectangular 230 m in south-north direction and 150 m lake on President Beaches, Byers Peninsula on Livingston Island in the South Shetland Islands, Antarctica.
+Naiad Lake (езеро Наяда, /bg/) is a lake on President Beaches, Byers Peninsula on Livingston Island in the South Shetland Islands, Antarctica.
+The lake is roughly rectangular in shape; it is 230 m and 150 m, oriented in a south-north direction.
 It has a surface area of 2.98 ha, and is separated from Osogovo Bay waters by a 12 to 90 m strip of land.
 The area was visited by early 19th century sealers.

 The feature is named after the Naiads, nymphs of springs, streams, rivers, and lakes in Greek mythology.